ColinDabritz/rails_lab_coat/README.md

 * Ruby (Recent MRI version, >= 2.0.0)
 * Rails, gems
+* Sinatra
 * RVM
-* Standard development tools
+* development tools
   * git
-  * (todo: what else should be here?)
+  * heroku toolbelt
+* Ruby Koans
 * To be added:
-  * Ruby Koans (http://rubykoans.com/ , direct from git? other source? - in shared directory!)
-  * Hartl Tutorial Compatability (todo: probably already ok, check this)
+  * Full Hartl Tutorial Compatability
-  * default rails project? (in shared directory, or is creating your own better?)
   * watchr (to run koans, nice tool)
-  * (testing frameworks, rspec?)
-  * editors (emacs, vim, pico, other?)
-  * debugging tools?
-  * transition guideance for your own environment?

 This VM does NOT provide:

 * A wide variety of configurations, such as multiple databases
-* Deployment tools
 * Your favorite plugins/tweaks etc, it is mainly stock by intention
 * Specialized software for particular training

 These are great things to have, but distract from the main goal of a simple starter environment.
 These may be added to your own machine once you learn to manage an environment, or you are welcome to fork the repository and create VM customizations for your own lab use.
-(todo: break scripts up into phases so you can 'build', then customize by hand, then 'package'? provide hooks for a variation script?)

 Let me know what I forgot!